 Le Palais de l’Isle

 Today, it is a museum that talks about the history of the region.
-One can visit the old cells, the dungeons and the old chapel while learning about the lives of the prisoners at that time.
+One can visit the old cells, the dungeons, and the old chapel while learning about the prisoners’ lives at that time.

 A set of valves, set up in 1874, was used to regulate the Thiou to prevent flooding.

-We arrive at the “Manufacture” the last part of our visit.
-This area revolves around St. Claire’s Square.
-Its special name comes from the fact that it is located on the site of the old cotton-spinning created in 1807.
+I arrived at the “Manufacture” the last part of our visit.
+This area revolves around Saint Claire’s Square.
+Its special name comes from the fact that it is located on the old cotton-spinning site created in 1807.

 The company employed 1,400 people in 1847.
-Unfortunately, many children have been exploited, working up to 15 hours a day and being beaten for pittance.
+Unfortunately, many children have been exploited, working up to 15 hours a day, and being beaten for a pittance.
 In the middle of the century, officials will question these practices.

 The walk along the Thiou continues to a nearby town, Cran-Gevrier.
-After crossing the city, the Thiou becomes wilder again, and the walk continues on a very pleasant shady path.
+After crossing the city, the Thiou becomes wilder again, and the walk continues on a charming shady path.

-Annecy is a really beautiful city.
+Annecy is a lovely city.
 The authenticity of its old town on the banks of the Thiou, its colorful houses, and its pedestrian streets make it a good place to stroll.
 There are also plenty of bar-restaurants that offer local specialties, and the terraces are very welcoming.